arunkumar461/demystifying-llm-rag/slides.md

 ---
-title: Demystifying LLMs
+title: Introduction to Retrieval-Augmented Generation (RAG) Using Java and Spring AI
 ---

+## Introduction to Retrieval-Augmented Generation (RAG) Using Java and Spring AI

+---

 # Demystifying LLMs

-Welcome!
-Today, let's explore how Large Language Models (LLMs) work and how you can build powerful AI apps.
+let's explore how Large Language Models (LLMs) work

----

-# Next Word Prediction Game
+### Next Word Prediction Game

 Let's play a quick game!
 I'll start a sentence, and you try to guess the next word.